 Request and fill out the Micro Business application.
-Most agents speak basic English, but if you are going to have questions about the process and your tax situation, it is best to ask a professional bi-lingual tax adviser before visiting the office, and/or to visit the Revenue Service with a Georgian speaking person.
+Most agents speak basic English, but if you are going to have questions about the process or your tax situation, it is best to ask a professional bilingual tax adviser before visiting the office, and/or to visit the Revenue Service with a fluent Georgian speaker to aid you.

 If accepted, you will receive a certificate and benefit from Micro Business Status from the 1st day of the next calendar month.
 You are required to fill out and submit a simplified version of the annual income declaration before April 1st each year.

 - If you become ineligible for the Micro Business Status at any point (i.e., because your gross turnover exceeds 30,000 GEL, or you start hiring employees), you need to urgently submit a request and register as a Small Business within a maximum of 15 days.
 If you don’t, your Micro Business Status will automatically be canceled and you will return to paying regular taxes (20% on net income) in accordance with Georgian Tax Code Articles 79 and 82.

 - If your Micro Business stops economic activities, you need to submit an annual income declaration within a maximum of 30 days.